-- a The Coach on the team bench may not enter the Field of Play during playing time under any circumstances but may do so during a shoot-out competition. - b The Team Manager and substitute Players nominated for that match must remain within or near the team bench during playing time, including time stoppages, except when implementing the substitution procedures.
-The Team Coach must remain in an area designated by the Match Manager but need not be seated.
-Substitutes may leave their seats to warm up in an area designated by the Match Manager.
-The Team Medical Doctor and Physiotherapist may leave their seats to treat players; wherever possible, treatment should take place at the end of the team bench furthest from the Technical Table. - c The nominated Team Manager for a Match is responsible for the conduct of all persons occupying the bench. - d Vocal communication by team officials and / or Players on the team bench must not be directed at any Technical Official and / or the Players of the opposing team. - e If misconduct occurs after a Team Manager has been warned about acts of misconduct on her / his team bench, the Match Manager on duty is empowered to order the person or persons involved to leave the team bench and remain in the team changing room for the rest of the Match.
-After the Match, the Match Manager will
+- a The Coach on the team bench may not enter the Field of Play during playing time under any circumstances but may do so during a shoot-out competition. - The Team Manager and substitute players nominated for that match must remain near or within the team bench during playing time, including time stoppages, or when implementing the substitution procedures.
+The Team Coach nominated for the match must remain in an area designated by the Technical Officer on duty but need not be seated.
+Substitutes may leave their seats to warm up in an area designated by the Technical Officer on duty.
+The Team Medical Doctor and Physiotherapist may leave their seats to treat players; wherever possible treatment should take place at the end of the team bench. - c The nominated Team Manager for a Match is responsible for the conduct of all persons occupying the bench. - d Vocal communication by team officials and / or Players on the team bench must not be directed at any Technical Official and / or the Players of the opposing team. - e If misconduct occurs after a Team Manager has been warned about acts of misconduct on her / his team bench, the Match Manager on duty is empowered to order the person or persons involved to leave the team bench and remain in the team changing room for the rest of the Match.
+After the Match, the Match Manager will report the circumstances to the Chief Executive Officer who may take further disciplinary action. - f No incapacity treatment is permitted on the Field of Play unless the Physiotherapist or Team Doctor reasonably believes that a player requires urgent medical attention and for that reason they may enter the Field of Play without waiting for permission. - g If any person from the team bench enters the Field of Play and attends a Player: - i that Player must leave the Field of Play and return to the team bench area for a minimum of two minutes of playing time; - ii the two minutes period will be managed by the Technical Officials on duty;

-- report the circumstances to the Chief Executive Officer who may take further disciplinary action. - f No incapacity treatment is permitted on the Field of Play unless the Physiotherapist or Team Doctor reasonably believes that a player requires urgent medical attention and for that reason they may enter the Field of Play without waiting for permission. - g If any person from the team bench enters the Field of Play and attends a Player: - i that Player must leave the Field of Play and return to the team bench area for a minimum of two minutes of playing time; - ii the two minutes period will be managed by the Technical Officials on duty; - the Player required to leave the Field of Play may be substituted in accordance with the Rules of Hockey and these Regulations. - h If blood staining to the Field of Play occurs, cleaning must immediately take place using a Non-Acid Disinfectant Surface Cleaner which is effective against antibiotic-resistant bacteria or, if such a material is not available, then an 80% alcohol solution should be used.
+- the Player required to leave the Field of Play may be substituted in accordance with the Rules of Hockey and these Regulations. - iv As an exception to the above, if a goalkeeper is treated on the pitch for an injury incurred immediately prior to the award of a penalty corner or penalty stroke, including following a video umpire referral, the goalkeeper does not have to leave the pitch for two minutes of playing time. - h If blood staining to the Field of Play occurs, cleaning must immediately take place using a Non-Acid Disinfectant Surface Cleaner which is effective against antibiotic-resistant bacteria or, if such a material is not available, then an 80% alcohol solution should be used.
 During this operation there must be a time stoppage of play. - i Team officials and Players may leave the technical facility area surrounding the Field of Play during half time.